Claudio-Perinuzzi/claudio-perinuzzi.github.io/README.md

 Connect with me on [Linkedin](https://www.linkedin.com/in/claudio-perinuzzi/)

-## Fun Fact
+## Fun Fact!

 I've became a second-degree instructor in 2018 at the Chinese Kung-Fu Wu-Su Association, a non-profit organization in New York dedicated to preserving and teaching a traditional system of Chinese martial arts that predates the modern codification of this art.
+I owe a great deal of respect to this practice, as it has guided me through various tribulations in life and continues to be a source of strength and resilience for me.